data-umbrella/event-transcripts/2020/11-rebecca-kelly-kdb.md

 something that you get to decide.
-So it's really it's really about you know doors open come on in and and the democratization of data really and then finally I think time.
+So it's really it's really about you know doors open come on in and and the democratization of data really.

+And then finally I think time.
 The most important well in my opinion the most important resource that that I think we have as people is our time and you know you want